CiscoSecurity/tr-05-serverless-spycloud-employee-ato-prevention/README.md

-For each entity of the `results[]` received in the response from the `breach/data/emails/<email>` endpoint a request is sent to the `breach/catalog/<id>` endpoint to obtain a catalog of this result.
+For each entity of the `results[]` received in the response from the `breach/data/emails/<email>` endpoint a request is sent to the `breach/catalog/<id>` endpoint to obtain a catalog of this entity.

 Each response from the SpyCloud API for the supported observables generates the following CTIM entities: